 Observation not orchestration

 As I say on the front page of this site, you’re unique and so is your wedding.
-Every wedding is entirely unique.
+Every wedding is different.
 I come with no preconceptions of what a wedding looks like.
 No notion of what yours will look or feel like.
-So while you browse through my work on this site I hope you will see that although there is a consistent feel to the pictures, all the weddings look different.
 The feel of the pictures is me, the feel of the day is all you.